How to avoid underspending your NDIS budgets

 Finding NDIS service providers can be tricky – especially in regional areas.
 This can lead to underspending, simply because you weren’t able to locate a provider to spend your NDIS funding on.
 Support Coordination can help avoid this scenario by finding and connecting you with local service providers, while Plan Management lets you access a much larger number of providers – registered as well as unregistered with the NDIS.
 This article gives you some handy tips on how to find service providers.

 Some underspending is caused by trying to avoid going over budget, without keeping a close eye on how much your spending.
-The Plan Partners Dashboard is a very handy online tool that makes tracking your NDIS spending simple by showing how much of each support category’s funds you’ve spent and how much you have left - all in simple, easy to understand overviews and graphs.
+The Plan Partners Dashboard - also available as an App - is a very handy online tool that makes tracking your NDIS spending simple by showing how much of each support category’s funds you’ve spent and how much you have left - all in simple, easy to understand overviews and graphs.
 You can view and approve your invoices, submit reimbursements and much more.
 We even provide you with examples on what you can spend your budgets on for each support category.
 The Dashboard is available to all our customers.

 What to do if you have underspent your budget at the end of your plan